-80-story 3 World Trade Center to open after years of delays
+80-story 3 World Trade Center opens, after years of delays

 Silverstein recalled a conversation with his wife, Klara, about whether he should try to rebuild or not.

-"We can either walk away from this place as many people are advising me to do and as the insurers want me to do or we can stay and rebuild," Silverstein recalled saying.
+"We can either walk away from this place as many people are advising me to do and as the insurers want me to do or we can stay and rebuild," Silverstein recalled.

 "But I said, 'It's going to be a tough 10 years,' because I thought we could do it all in 10 years."